Airliner Spotting & Identification

 With the wide variety of airliners serving the worldwide travel market today, identification of individual aircraft manufacturers and planes can be a bit tricky.

-Included on this website are guides to spotting and identifying the common jet airliners of today.
+Included on this website are guides to spotting and identifying the common airliners of today.

 One can spot a Boeing jet airliner in nearly any airport in the world.
 They share similar external characteristics, but identifying one from another can be difficult.

-The popular Airbus A320 is a short-to-medium range, twin-engine.
-The A350 XWB is now entering service, and the A380 is the world’s largest commercial aircraft.
+The popular Airbus A320 is a short-to-medium range, twin-engine airliner.
+The A350 XWB is now in service, and the A380 is the world’s largest commercial aircraft.

 Airbus - Boeing

 There are easily over twenty models of airliners in use by airlines around the world today, plus variations and modified versions.
 Many of these airliners are from Boeing and Airbus.

 View our spotter's guide to common Boeing and Airbus airliners.